-Existing Xfinity customers are accustomed to the annual tradition of arguing with Comcast about the bill going up.
+Existing Comcast Xfinity customers are accustomed to the annual tradition of calling to negotiate a lower price.

-But if it’s your first time with Xfinity internet, chances are you’re looking at your bill confused why it suddenly went up 10–40% overnight.
+But if you only signed up last year, chances are you’re confused why the bill suddenly went up $20 overnight.

 How to lower your Xfinity bill

-This guide will walk you through each method for reducing the balance, in detail.
-Be sure to check out #8 at the end, where we discuss more "creative" ways that some Comcast customers have reduced their bills in the past.
+This guide will walk you through every method for reducing your Xfinity bill — in detail.
+Be sure to check out #8, where I share some more "creative" ways to get the new customer discount back.